 - No personal details are sold on to third parties nor shared with companies / people outside of the companies that operates this website

 - Email marketing campaigns published by this website or its owners may contain tracking facilities within the actual email.
 Subscriber activity is tracked and stored in a database for future analysis and evaluation.
-Such tracked activity may include; the opening of emails, forwarding of emails, the clicking of links within the email content, times, dates and frequency of activity [this is by no far a comprehensive list].
+Such tracked activity may include; the opening of emails, forwarding of emails, the clicking of links within the email content, times, dates and frequency of activity [this is by no means a comprehensive list].

 - This information is used to refine future email campaigns and supply the user with more relevant content based around their activity.